Tests for colour vision defects and types of colour blindness

 Many colour blind tests can be found online.
 Most of these are variations of the Ishihara screening test and are presented in varying degrees of quality.

-Because exact colour representation is essential for the accuracy of any colour blind test, results from online colour vision screening tests are suspect.
-For the most accurate results, see your optometrist and take a colour blind test administered by a trained professional using standardised testing materials under proper lighting.
+As exact colour representation is essential for the accuracy of any colour blind test, results from online colour vision screening tests are suspect.
+For the most accurate results, see your optometrist and take a colour vision test administered by a trained professional using standardised testing materials under proper lighting.